drexelsystemslab/PFIAir/README.md

 ## Running the server
 The server has two parts: a Celery worker to handle sycronous tasks, and a Django server to provide UI.
 To start the worker, change to the `PFIAir/PFI_API` directory and run the `startWorker.sh` script.

 Once that has started, open a second command window, change to the `PFIAir/PFI_API` directory, and run the `startServer.sh` script.
-If this is your first time runnign the server, you will need to run the follwoing commands:
+If this is your first time running the server, you will need to run the follwoing commands:

+For Mac, also run the command `rabbit-mq`

 ```
 source activate py2.7